What grades are offered by Marian University Preparatory School?

 Does my child need a computer to attend?

 In accordance with its mission, Marian University created Marian University Preparatory School to diversify the educational delivery system that provides access and success for students at every stage of their academic journey.
-Students at Marian University Preparatory School will have access to the university’s campus, technologies, staff, and resources, including The Klipsch Educators College (KEC).
-KEC will serve Marian University Preparatory School by offering another modality for educators to build their capacity to implement personalized learning virtually as well as in-person.
+Students at MU Prep-Indiana who enroll in the hybrid learning option will have access to the university's campus, technologies, staff, and resources.

 How do students interact socially?